hoamle/hoamle.github.io/_posts/2017-02-18-primer-on-building-ml-solutions.md

     0.96666666666666667

 *(comment: The performance is pretty impressive, but let hold off from a pre-matured assessment!
-See [Conclusion](#conclusion))*
+See [Recap](#Recap))*

-## <a href="#conclusion">Conclusion</a>
+## <a href="#Recap">Recap</a>

-To summarize, we have completed the most basic steps to build a ML solution for our problem as specified by this diagram
+We have completed the most basic steps to build a ML solution for our problem as summarized by this diagram
 {% maincolumn 'assets/img/week1-2.png' '' %}

-Specifically, we studied a (single-label) `multi-class classification`{% sidenote 'sn-id-slmc' "When ones refer to a `multi-class classification` problem, we implicit understand that it is a single-label problem.
-The more generalized classification problem is called `multi-label multi-class classification`, which we will not cover in this series." %} problem which require us to build a ML model that can predict a flower type based on its sepal and petal measurements.
+Specifically, we studied a (single-label) *multi-class classification* {% sidenote 'sn-id-slmc' "When ones refer to a *multi-class classification* problem, we implicit understand that it is a single-label problem.
+A more generalized classification problem is called *multi-label multi-class classification*, which we will not cover in this series." %} problem which require us to build a ML model that can predict a flower type based on its sepal and petal measurements.
 As a solution for this problem, we used and trained a Softmax Regression `Model`, did `Assessment` on *one* split of test set, measured the performance with Accuracy metric, and achieved impressive predictive Accuracy of $$96.7\%$$.

 However, there still exist **fundamental** questions that we need to address:

 1. Is $$96.7\%$$ a *reliable* estimate for our model accuracy on **other test sets**?{% sidenote 'sn-id-assess' "TODO link to Part 4" %}
-2. How is Softmax Regression model **constructed**?{% sidenote 'sn-id-buildmodel' "TODO link to Part 2" %}
+1. How is Softmax Regression model [**constructed**](/articles/17/principle-of-modelling)?
-3. In a problem for which **assumptions** imposed by Softmax Regression model do **not suffice**, how can we do better?{% sidenote 'sn-id-nonlinear' "TODO link to Part 3" %}
+1. In a problem for which **assumptions** imposed by Softmax Regression model do **not suffice**, how can we do better?{% sidenote 'sn-id-nonlinear' "TODO link to Part 3" %}
-4. How can *we* - as the human - **interpret** the contribution of the features to the prediction, or extract human-perceivable semantics that the features may hold? {% sidenote 'sn-id-nonlinear' "TODO link to Part 5" %}
+1. How can *we* - as the human - **interpret** the contribution of the features to the prediction, or extract human-perceivable semantics that the features may hold? {% sidenote 'sn-id-nonlinear' "TODO link to Part 5" %}
-5. (other issues that would arise when approaching above questions)
+1. (other issues that would arise when approaching above questions)

 These questions define the topics for next parts of this series.
 In each part, we will be approaching different *multi-class classification* problems as case-studies for the relevant topics.
-The same reasoning and principles also straightforwardly apply to *binary classification*, *regression*, and *clustering* problems, which is left as homework for the readers.
+The same reasoning and principles also straightforwardly apply to *binary **classification***, ***regression***, and ***clustering*** problems.